gillyware/gatekeeper/docs/usage/permissions.md

 <a name="check-model-has-any-permission"></a>
 ### Check Model Has Any Permission

-A model may have an active permission directly assigned or indirectly assigned through a role, team, or team's role.
+A model may have an undenied, active permission granted by default, directly assigned, or indirectly assigned through a role, feature, team, or team's role.
 This method checks all sources to determine if the model has access to any of the given permissions.

 You may check if a model has any of a set of permissions using one of the following approaches: